Evaluation of the exercise stress test (exercise ECG)

-ST elevations in leads without pathological Q-waves
+ST elevation in leads without pathological Q-waves

 ST elevations in leads without pathological Q-waves are rare during exercise stress testing.
 Such ST elevations indicate transmural ischemia, i.e ischemia that affects the entire thickness (from endocardium to epicardium) of a myocardial region.
 This type of ischemia requires a (more or less) complete obstruction of blood flow, which may be explained by the following:

 - Acute coronary syndrome (rupture of an atherosclerotic plaque) emerging during the test.
 The thrombosis caused by plaque rupture may occlude the artery completely.